 Emergency medical care, whether it’s for us or our pets, is expensive and by nature, rarely expected.
 Pets can get into trouble in various ways, even during a simple walk at the dog park.
 Insurance can help cover expenses when pets need emergency care.

-Most insurance companies offer separate plans for pets.
-In the U.S.A., companies like Progressive, Geico, and Allstate offer pet insurance alongside their other plans.
+Most insurance companies offer separate plans for pets.1 In the U.S.A., companies like Progressive, Geico, and Allstate offer pet insurance alongside their other plans.
 There are also pet-only insurance companies that specialize in helping pet owners, such as Healthy Paws or Fetch.
 The ASPCA has a pet insurance policy plan too.
 You can ask your veterinarian for advice on the best pet insurance companies.

 Knowing which companies offer pet insurance plans is only part of the process of figuring out how to sign up for a plan or why you’d want to.
 Hopefully, this guide will help you out.
+To get pet insurance, you can call or fill out an online form to receive a quote from your favorite insurance carrier and select the best one for your pet in terms of price, coverage, and services.

 Top Rated Pet Insurance Companies: